 This bill mandates that health insurance providers and the State Medicaid program in New Jersey cover medical expenses related to the screening, prevention, and treatment of behavioral health issues in children.
 It requires that claims for these services be accepted and reimbursed when using an "at-risk diagnosis," which is defined as a diagnosis that considers various factors affecting a child's behavioral health and development without leading to a formal mental health diagnosis.
 This provision aims to promote preventive care and allows providers to use alternative billing codes, including Social Determinants of Health Z-codes, for children aged 18 and younger.

-The bill applies to a wide range of health insurers, including those offering health benefits plans under various state programs, and it ensures that benefits for behavioral health services are provided to the same extent as other medical services.
-The legislation also empowers the Division of Medical Assistance and Health Services to take necessary administrative actions to implement these provisions and to seek federal financial participation for Medicaid expenditures.
-The act is set to take effect 90 days after enactment and will apply to all relevant policies and contracts issued or renewed thereafter.
+Additionally, the bill stipulates that the State Health Benefits Commission and the School Employees' Health Benefits Commission must ensure that contracts for hospital and medical expense benefits include similar coverage for behavioral health services.
+The bill also empowers the Division of Medical Assistance and Health Services to take necessary administrative actions to implement these provisions and to seek federal financial participation for Medicaid expenditures.
+The act will take effect 90 days after enactment and will apply to all relevant policies and contracts issued or renewed thereafter.